kekyo/nuget-server/README.md

 This command will:
 1. Prompt for admin username (default: admin)
 2. Prompt for password (minimum 4 characters, masked input)
-3. Generate an API key for the admin user
+3. Generate an API password for the admin user
 4. Create `users.json` in the config directory
 5. Exit after initialization (server does not start)